Himmalay-Devulapalli/Library-Management-System/README.md

 ![alt text](https://github.com/Himmalay-Devulapalli/Library-Management-System/blob/main/images/return_book.png)

 # Renew Book
 The renew book window gives the inteface to renew the book.
 This will work only if the Student id is scanned.
-A book can only be renewed once. warning will raisedif the book is tried to renew twice.
+A book can only be renewed once.A warning will be raised if a book is tried to renew twice.

 ![alt text](https://github.com/Himmalay-Devulapalli/Library-Management-System/blob/main/images/renew_book.png)

 # Student History
 Student History window is designed to view the history of a student.
 The student id can be entered and all the previous operations of the student can be viewed in a tabular form.

 ![alt text](https://github.com/Himmalay-Devulapalli/Library-Management-System/blob/main/images/stud_hist.png)

 # Send Delay Mails